dlgpdmsly2/latin-verb-conjugate/README.md

   \* These only return one string, so you do not have to assign a `person`.

-* `person`: a number between 0 and 5 in order of 1st, 2nd, 3rd person singular followed by plural.
+* `person` a number between 0 and 5 in order of 1st, 2nd, 3rd person singular followed by plural.

 The resulting conjugation is displayed inside `<p id='result-container'>`, which can be fetched by parsing the HTML.